-The District is proud of its Parent Teacher Organizations.
+The District is proud of its Parent Teacher Organizations (PTO).
 Parents/guardians are strongly encouraged to take an active role in their child's school life by becoming a part of the parent organization.
 The PTO's help us improve communication and education in the District schools and they sponsor many events and services.
 They volunteer their time as classroom aides, assist in the office, supervise field trips, participate in school events, sponsor fundraisers and support the staff and students in a most positive way.
+PTO's must maintain membership with Chandler Schools Booster (CSB) in order to access and operate on CUSD campuses.